Ristosano home food and services for dysphagia.

 Having analyzed the swallowing mechanism in infancy, it is now easier to describe the different types of atypical swallowing.
 Among the main ones, we highlight the following:

 – Simple tongue thrust swallowing: this is not a particularly serious disorder and can be easily corrected, as the subject regularly clenches their teeth during swallowing and does not place their tongue between their dental arches.
-In these cases, the following frequently occur: limited open bite, profuse tongue pressure on the alveolar arches during swallowing, contraction of the elevator muscles, tendency to adopt a low tongue posture and risk of mouth breathing, predominantly vertical chewing, tendency to develop an ogival palate.
+In these cases, the following frequently occur: limited open bite, tongue thrusting on the alveolar arches during swallowing, contraction of the elevator muscles, tendency to adopt a low tongue posture and risk of mouth breathing, predominantly vertical chewing, tendency to develop an ogival palate.

 – Complex tongue thrust swallowing: significantly more serious than the previous condition, it causes various disorders.
 These include: anterior bite extending to the premolars, significant tongue protrusion between the dental arches, failure of the teeth to lock together during swallowing, anterior chewing, and frequent dental malocclusions.